-The Ptolemaic era (305-30BCE) is an important period of Ancient Egyptian history known for its material and scientific advances, but also ongoing episodes of political and social unrest in the form of (sometimes widespread) revolts against the Ptolemaic elites.
+The Ptolemaic era (305-30BCE) represents an important period of Ancient Egyptian history known for its major material and scientific advances, but also ongoing episodes of political and social unrest in the

+- 15 form of (sometimes widespread) revolts against the Ptolemaic elites.
 While the role of environmental pressures has long been overlooked in this period of Egyptian history, ice-core-based volcanic histories have identified the period as experiencing multiple notable eruptions, and a repeated temporal association between explosive volcanism and revolt has recently been noted.
-Here we analyze the global and regional (Nile River Basin) climate response to a unique historical case of 4 consecutive and closely timed large, strato-volcanic eruptions (first a tropical one, closely followed by 3 extratropical northern hemispheric events) between 168 and 158 BCE, a particularly troubled period in Ptolemaic history for which we now provide a more detailed hydroclimatic context.
-The NASA GISS ModelE2.1 Earth system model simulates a strong radiative response with a radiative forcing (top of atmosphere) of -7.5 W/m2 (following the first eruption) and -2.5 w/m2 (after each of the 3 remaining eruptions) at a global scale.
-Associated with this, we observe a global surface cooling of the order of 1.5°C following the first (tropical) eruption, with the following three extratropical eruptions extending the cooling period for more than 15 years.
-Consequently, this series of eruptions constrained the northward migration of the inter-tropical convergence zone (ITCZ) during the northern hemisphere summer monsoon season, and major monsoon zones (African, South
+Here we analyze the global and regional (Nile River Basin) climate response to a unique historical case of 4 consecutive and closely timed - 20 eruptions (first a tropical one, closely followed by 3 extratropical northern hemispheric events) between 168 and 158 BCE, a particularly troubled period in Ptolemaic history for which we now provide a more detailed hydroclimatic context.
+The NASA GISS ModelE Earth system model simulates a strong radiative response with a radiative forcing (Top of atmosphere) of -7.5 W/m2 (following the first eruption) and -4.0 w/m2 (after each of the 3 remaining eruptions) at a global scale.
+Associated with this, we observe a - 25 global cooling of the order of 1.5°C at the surface following the first (tropical) eruption, with the following three extratropical eruptions extending the cooling period for more than 15 years.
+Consequently, this series of eruptions constrained the northward migration of the inter-tropical convergence zone (ITCZ) during the northern hemisphere summer monsoon season, and major monsoon zones (African, South and